bit20062896/dXml/readme.markdown

 Firstly, the DCWebServiceResponse class now has a `isFault` message which returns true if the response contains a soap fault.
 Although this is not used directly because DCSoapWebServiceConnection will automatically convert soap faults to NSErrors.

-Secondly, there is a nw category called NSError(SoapFault) which provies methods for creating NSError objects containg soap faults as well as methods for accessing their details.
+Secondly, there is a new category called NSError(SoapFault) which provies methods for creating NSError objects containing soap faults as well as methods for accessing their details.
 By adding this category to the NSError class it becomes trivial to deal with soap faults.

 So here's some code showing how to use these features:

+	... // oher imports.
+	#import "NSError+SoapFault.h"

+	... // class code.

 	NSError *error = nil;
 	DCWebServiceResponse *response = [service postXmlNodePayload: xml errorVar:&error];